umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/wef.md

 	global governmental and business leaders in Davos with a global multistakeholder network in 400 cities around the world for a forward-oriented dialogue driven by the younger generation.

+"The World Economic Forum will draw on thousands of young people in more than 400 cities around the world (the Global Shapers Community) who will be interconnected with a powerful virtual hub network to interact with the leaders in Davos."

 [The Great Reset requires FinTechs – and FinTechs require a common approach to cybersecurity](https://www.weforum.org/agenda/2020/07/great-reset-fintech-financial-technology-cybersecurity-controls-cyber-resilience-businesses-consumers/)